mko11/CS1632_Spring2020/deliverables/2/README.md

 of CoffeeMakerQuestTest.

 * Coding style is also important for software quality in the long run (even though they are not technically defects as we learned).
-Make sure your methods and variables are named according to some convention.
+In particular, a uniform naming convention greatly improves the readability of your code.
 A widely used convention is called [lowerCamelCase](https://en.wikipedia.org/wiki/Naming_convention_(programming)#Java) convention.
 That is the convention that was [first adopted when Sun Microsystems first created the Java